The one accessory you need now!

 Pearls, the perfect gems from the depths of the sea, are never really out of fashion, but right now, they are trendier than ever!

-Although some might think of them as too conservative or classic, you can actually wear pearls with a modern twist, as we saw it during the SS 2018 Fashion Shows.
-Just remember Gucci Resort 2018 when Alessandro Michele had his models on the catwalk with pearls woven into their tresses or with a cluster of the beautiful sea gem forming a kind of helmet that covered not only the head but also part of the model’s face.
+Although some might think of them as too conservative or classic, you can actually wear pearls with a modern twist, as we've been seeing it since last year, and no sign of slowing down.
+Just remember Gucci when Alessandro Michele had his models on the catwalk with pearls woven into their tresses or with a cluster of the beautiful sea gem forming a kind of helmet that covered not only the head but also part of the model’s face.
+And this year, designers as Dolce&Gabbana, Prada, and again Gucci are still investing their creativity in pearls.

 Pearls have been worn in jewellery since Ancient Greece and they have always been one of the most treasured gems, not only for its rarity but also because it symbolised in many ancient cultures, the Moon, the purity, generosity and femininity, Ancient Chinese believed that pearls would protect its wearer from dragons and fire.
 But leaving aside all these symbolisms, the white beads are incredibly flattering, they lighten up any look and go well with all styles.